Creaca

 Creaca (Karika) is a commune located in Sălaj County, Crișana, Romania.

 Villages

 The commune is composed of nine villages: Borza (Egregyborzova), Brebi (Beréd), Brusturi (Somróújfalu), Ciglean (Csiglen), Creaca, Jac (Zsákfalva), Lupoaia (Farkasmező), Prodănești (Prodánfalva) and Viile Jacului (Szállásszőlőhegy).
 The largest village in terms of population and area is Jac, and the smallest is Viile Jacului.

 History

 In the 1st century AD, Porolissum, an ancient Roman city in Dacia was built on the western part of the commune.
 The city was the most north-eastern outpost of the Roman Empire, and garrisoned 5,000 auxiliary soldiers transferred from Spain, Gaul, and Britain.

 Demographics

 At the 2002 census, 97.8% of inhabitants were Romanians and 2.1% Roma.
 71.1% were Romanian Orthodox, 13.8% Baptist, 12.5% Pentecostal and 2.1% stated they belonged to another religion.

+Politics and administration

+The commune of Creaca is administered by a mayor and a local council composed of 11 councillors.
+The mayor, Ioan-Eugen Terec, from the National Liberal Party, has been in office since 2008.
+As of the 2024 local elections, the local council has the following political party composition:

 Education

 There is a primary school (grades 1 to 8) in Creaca and Jac and only 1-4 grades in the rest of the villages, except Viile Jacului.